Jesterwocky/Pollarity/README.md

   - [ ] View the URL for their survey's response form
   - [ ] See a graph for survey results
   - [ ] See accurate, real-time survey results

-### PHASE 7: Anon Poll Transfer
-Modify new account creation so that anon surveys are transferred to non-anon accounts.
-Specifics TBD. **1 day**
-- [ ] At sign-in, app will check user's cookies for an anon ID and retrieve matching surveys from the DB.
-- [ ] For each survey created under the anon ID, make a patch request to the DB to replace the anon ID with the logged-in user ID and set the anon boolean to "false."
-- **App state** - user can:
-  - [ ] On sign-up/sign-in, have polls created as anon transferred automatically to the new user account.

-### PHASE 8: Styling and Polishing

 ### BONUS FEATURES
 - [ ] Make surveys editable